21 Analytics logo

 • for transfers to or from an external wallet belonging to an existing onboarded customer, VASPs will have to verify that the customer has the power of disposal over the assets held in the external wallet;

-FINMA establishes that the proof of ownership should be done using "technical means".
-There are different ways to do so, such as the "Satoshi Test" or signed messages using the private key (we have covered the various methods in this blogpost).
+FINMA requires that the proof of ownership should be done using “technical means”.
+There are different ways to do so, such as the “Satoshi Test”, or signed messages using the private key (read more about these methods here).
 Each option has weaknesses when it comes to security, privacy, user experience or adoption.
-The graphic below compares the methods helping you understand why we developed the most customer-friendly and compliant option: Address Ownership Proof Protocol (AOPP).

 Ownership Proof Methods Analysis